 Course Description: Beginning Band is offered to both 7th and 8th grade students.
 With the help of the band teacher, students select an instrument during the first few weeks of school and use method books and sheet music to learn how to play the instrument.
-The beginning Band will ultimately become part of one of the Intermediate Bands.

-Course Highlights: Beginning Band will perform in concerts as part of one of the Intermediate Bands.
+Course Highlights: The beginning Band will ultimately become part of one of the Intermediate Bands and perform concerts with them!

 Who should take this course: Anyone who has an interest in playing a band instrument and making music is encouraged to participate in Beginning Band!
-No experience reauired!
+No experience required!